GuillermoBustosPerez/Original-Scraper-Mass-Calculator/README.md

 <div align="justify">

-The present repository
+The present repository contains code and data of the Original Scraper Mass Calculator v.1.0.0

-Currently no
+Currently, the reference publication is under review.
+Untill then, it is recomended.

 ## **Access information**